 The concept of listed buildings was introduced during World War II as a way of determining which buildings should be rebuilt if they were damaged by bombing.
 Shortly after World War II The Town and Country Planning Act 1947 led to the compilation of the first list of buildings of special historical or architectural importance.

 Who is responsible for listing buildings?

-In England, listed buildings are designated by the Secretary of State for Culture, Media and Sport, acting on advice from English Heritage.
-You can find out all about listing on the English Heritage website.
-English Heritage assesses the building and any material provided to support an application, and then makes a recommendation.
-The Minister has discretion to accept or reject English Heritage's recommendation.
+In England, listed buildings are designated by the Secretary of State for Culture, Media and Sport, acting on advice from Historic England.
+You can find out all about listing on the Historic England website.
+Historic England assesses the building and any material provided to support an application, and then makes a recommendation.
+The Minister has discretion to accept or reject Historic England's recommendation.
 In Wales the Secretary of State for Wales acts on recommendations from Cadw.

 What makes a building listable?